JaLuLus/Digital_Clock/README.md

 After downloading DS3231.zip go to your arduino IDE; Sketch > Include Library > ADD .ZIP Library

+There is a .png schematic, as well as a .fzz.
+(Fritzing)

 Mke sure to run 'DS3231_Updater.ino' first to update the RTC time.
 Depending on your development environment, or system, the time may or may not be set automatically based off your OS.